eddmann/eddmann.github.io/_posts/2013/2013-12-11-using-for-comprehensions-in-scala.md

 // Vector((2,1), (3,1), (3,2), ...)
 ```

-What blew my mind when I was first explained this in the [Functional Programming Principles in Scala](http://www.coursera.org/course/progfun) course was that all this added functionality simply reduces down into familiar high-order 'map', 'flatMap' and 'withFilter' chained function calls.
+What blew my mind when I was first explained this in the [Functional Programming Principles in Scala](http://www.coursera.org/course/progfun) course was that all this added functionality simply reduces down into familiar higher-order 'map', 'flatMap' and 'withFilter' chained function calls.
 The two above examples both evaluate to the same result, and in fact the first one is rewritten internally by the compiler into the second one (try 'scala -Xprint:typer $filename').
-So in essence it simply is syntactic sugar over already tried and tested functional concepts.
+So in essence, it simply is syntactic sugar over already tried and tested functional concepts.
-In the case of an expression that does not yield a meaningful result (Unit) the compiler will instead rewrite this to use a 'foreach' method call.
+In the case of an expression that does not yield a meaningful result (Unit), the compiler will instead rewrite this to use a 'foreach' method call.

-I should back-track a little and just recap on what a higher-order function actually is.
+I should backtrack a little and just recap on what a higher-order function actually is.
-Simply put they are a function that accepts another function as a parameter or returns a function as its value.
+Simply put, they are functions that accept another function as a parameter or return a function as their value.

 ## A Contrived Example

 I will now demonstrate these comprehensions in a more defined example.
 What better time to discuss basketball?
-Below I am creating a case class (which for this purpose saves me having to define getter and setters) for an individual player, and then creating the starting line-up for the Heat.
+Below I am creating a case class (which for this purpose saves me having to define getters and setters) for an individual player, and then creating the starting line-up for the Heat.

 ```scala
 case class Player(name: String, position: String)